 Guided tours are available.

 Hours: Wed.-Fri.
 10-5, Sat.-Sun.
 10-5:30.
 Museum open select Tues. during special exhibitions; phone ahead.
 Highlight tours are given at 11:30 and 2:30, subject to availability.
-Phone for holiday hours and closings.
-Schedule subject to change.
+Phone ahead to confirm schedule and for holiday hours and closings.
 Allow 1 hour, 30 minutes minimum.